Pakistani architecture: Post-Independence

 Mazar-e-Quaid, the mausoleum of Muhammad Ali Jinnah in Karachi.

 Pakistan Monument in Islamabad, built in the shape of a blooming flower.
 The petals represent the provinces and territories of Pakistan.

-After Independence, the architecture of Pakistan is a blend of historic Islamic and various modern styles.
+After independence, the architecture of Pakistan is a blend of historic Islamic and various modern styles.

 This reflects itself, particularly in modern structures.
 In addition, buildings of monumental importance such as the Minar-e-Pakistan in Lahore or the mausoleum established with white marble known as Mazar-e-Quaid for the founder of the state expressed the self-confidence of the nascent state.

 The city of Islamabad was designed by Greek architect Constantinos Apostolou Doxiadis and completed in 1966.
 The Faisal Mosque in Islamabad, one of the largest mosques in the world, is one of the best examples of modern Islamic architecture.
 It was designed by Vedat Dalokay and constructed between 1976 and 1986.

 In 1980 the Heritage Foundation Pakistan was founded to help conserve the traditional Architecture of Pakistan.
-Focused mainly on conserving traditional Sindhi architecture, the foundation is also the push behind the emergence of an contemporary architectural tradition that utilizes vernacular Sindhi building techniques in concert with new building techniques.
+Focused mainly on conserving traditional Sindhi architecture, the foundation is also the push behind the emergence of a contemporary architectural tradition that utilizes vernacular Sindhi building techniques in concert with new building techniques.
 It can be seen as the starting point of the Neo-vernacular movement in Pakistan, or at least the Sindh region.
 Designs by Yasmeen Lari, such as the Malki Zero Carbon Cultural Centre and Green Karavan Ghar are examples.
 The logic behind the movement includes that this way of building is both participatory, with locals being able to participate in the physical construction, and also better suited for the environment, being better resistant against floods and earthquakes.

 The National Monument in Islamabad, built in 2007 is in the shape of a blooming flower.
 The four main petals of the monument represent the four provinces of Balochistan, Khyber-Pakhtunkhwa, Punjab, and Sindh, while the three smaller petals represent the three territories of Gilgit-Baltistan, Azad Kashmir and the Tribal Areas.
 (Note: Tribal Areas were merged into Khyber-Pakhtunkhwa in 2018.)

 Skyscrapers built in the international style are becoming more prevalent in the cities.